 Student Services can be found in the Common Room on the first floor of the Paul Woodhouse Centre.
 We run a friendly, approachable counter service and are open from 8.30 to 16.45 each day during term time.
 We are always happy to see students, even if it’s just pointing you in the right direction or if you feel you don’t know where else to go.
 Though we provide over forty different services and support to students these are some of those most frequently asked about:

-Students who have difficulty meeting the specific financial costs of attending college may be eligible for financial help from the Student Support Fund.
+Students who have difficulty meeting the specific financial costs of attending college may be eligible for financial help from the 16-19 Bursary.
 This is a cash-limited fund available to help with travel costs, books, equipment and UK trips.
-Generally, households whose income is £25,000 or under are eligible to apply but special circumstances can be taken into consideration.
-Applications to the Support Fund can be made once you have enrolled at college.
+Generally, households whose income is £30,000 or under are eligible to apply but special circumstances can be taken into consideration.
+Application forms to the 16-19 Bursary can be collected from Student Services or downloaded from our Intranet page, once you have enrolled at college.
 You are welcome to contact us to discuss this further.
-We also oversee the free college meals programme, and have a second hand bookshop that allows students to purchase and re-sell textbooks.
+We also oversee the free college meals programme, and have a second hand bookshop that allows students to purchase and re-sell textbooks at discounted prices.

 Vulnerable Student Bursary

 You will be eligible for a bursary of up to £1,200 if: